abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `drive_id = "b!bO8V6s9SSk9R7mWhpIjUrotN73WlW3tEv3OxP_QfIdQimEdOHR-1So6CqeG1MfDB"`

 > [!NOTE]
 > This option is typically only used when configuring the client to sync a specific SharePoint Library.
-If this configuration option is specified in your config file, a value must be specified otherwise the application will exit citing a fatal error has occured.
+If this configuration option is specified in your config file, a value must be specified otherwise the application will exit citing a fatal error has occurred.

 ### dry_run
 _**Description:**_ This setting controls the application capability to test your application configuration without actually performing any actual activity (download, upload, move, delete, folder creation).